evdboom/OptionA.Blazor/OptionA.Blazor.Components.Direct/readme.md

 To start using the OptionA.Blazor.Components.Direct, use the components provided by the package in your application.
 For styling all components have an "opta-[component-name]" attribute, or you can use the parameters on a percomponent basis (see below)

 ## Latest release notes
-### 8.1.0
+### 9.0.1
 #### Overall
-Update to .NET 8
+Update to .NET 9

 #### New features
-- Added generic Select component
+- Added generic radio select components

 #### Solved Bugs
 - none